VOD film review: Shame

 Cast: Michael Fassbender, Carey Mulligan

-Michael junior.
-Little Fassmember.
-Magneto’s helmet.
-It’s easy to get distracted by the carnal knowledge of Michael Fassbender on offer in Shame, but the film is much more than that.
-Following on from Hunger, Steve McQueen’s second film (co-written with Abi Morgan) is just as bold, equally uncomfortable, and perhaps even more mesmerising.
+It would be easy for audiences to get distracted by the carnal knowledge of Michael Fassbender on offer in Shame, but the film is much more than that.
+Following on from Hunger, Steve McQueen’s harrowing second film (co-written with Abi Morgan) is just as bold, equally uncomfortable, and perhaps even more mesmerising.

 Then, Brandon’s sister Sissy (Mulligan) comes to stay.
-Another lost loner in need of affection, she thinks she’s helping him, as she brings people back to his one-bedroom flat for bonking.
+Another lost loner in need of affection, she thinks she’s helping him, as she brings people back to his one-bedroom flat.
 Of course, she only makes things worse.

 McQueen captures this sparse, over-sexualised existence with a detached eye, coolly observing his superb cast.
-Both are raw and intense, playing off each other’s messed up performance.
 “We’re not bad people – we just come from a bad place,” rationalises Sissy.
 Whether either of them believes it is another matter.

-At the centre of the film, Fassbender is immense – staring at women on the train and jerking off in the shower, he holds nothing back.
-The same goes for Mulligan too.
-And McQueen loves them for it.
-This is closer to mainstream film than Hunger’s artistic piece, but the stronger narrative doesn’t affect the stillness of McQueen’s composition.
-Stark silhouettes cut out from the New York skyline hold your attention, as McQueen once again demonstrates his ability to create superb moments of cinema.
+At the centre of the film, Fassbender is immense, holding nothing back in his portrait of addiction.
+The same goes for Mulligan too, and McQueen’s camera loves them for it.
+This is closer to mainstream cinema than the artistic Hunger, but the stronger narrative doesn’t affect the stillness of McQueen’s composition.
+Stark silhouettes cut out from the New York skyline hold your attention, as McQueen once again demonstrates his ability to craft lingering moments of cinema.

 A long tracking shot through the streets as Brandon runs off his frustration is brilliant, while one spellbinding scene sees Sissy singing a bluesy rendition of New York, New York.
-The camera remains static on her face through each painful verse; then, a quiet cut to Fassbender, as a tear sneaks down his face.
-It’s a devastating moment in a film that trades almost solely in sex – and yet looks right through it.
+The camera remains static on her face through each painful verse – then, a quiet cut to Fassbender, as a tear sneaks down his face.
+It’s a devastating moment in a film about addiction and self-harm that trades almost solely in sex – and yet looks right through it.